-CALL "CKERROR" USING STAT, RESULT.
+CALL "CKERROR" USING status, result

-DISPLAY "ERROR NUMBER ", RESULT. '''
+Whenever a 9 is returned as the left character of the status parameter following any call to a KSAM procedure, you can call the procedure CKERROR to convert the MPE file system error code in the right character of status from a binary number to a display format number.
+This allows you to display the error code.

+The following example shows the WORKING-STORAGE SECTION entries needed to check for errors and a call to CKERROR in the PROCEDURE DIVISION that checks for and displays the error number if a file system error occurred in a call to process a KSAM file.

+CKLOCK

-CKLOCK A call to CKLOCK dynamically locks a KSAM file.
-CALL "CKLOCK" USING filetable, status, lockcond When access is shared, you must lock the file before calling CKWRITE, CKREWRITE, or CKDELETE.
+A call to CKLOCK dynamically locks a KSAM file.

+CALL "CKLOCK" USING filetable, status, lockcond

+When access is shared, you must lock the file before calling CKWRITE, CKREWRITE, or CKDELETE.
 This ensures that another user cannot attempt to modify the file at the same time.
 It guarantees that the most recent data is available to each user who accesses the file.

-In order to ca CKOPENSHR, no ll CKLOCK, the file must have been opened with a call to ot CKOPEN.
-Parameters filetable An 8 halfword record containing the number and name of the file, its input/output type, access mode, and a code indicating whether the previous operation was successful and if so, what it was.
-(Refer to Filetable Parameter discussion earlier in this section.) status One halfword (two 8-bit characters) set to a pair of values upon completion of the call to CKLOCK.
-It indicates whether or not the file was successfully locked and if not, why not.
-The status word = 00 if the call was successful.
-It = 30 if the file was locked by another process.
-It = 9n, where n is a file system error code, if the call failed for some other reason.
-(Refer to the Status Parameter discussion earlier in this section.) lockcond One halfword computational item whose value determines the action taken if the file is locked by another user when $CKLOCK$ is executed.
-The value is either zero (0) or one (1).
-0 locking is conditional; if the file is already locked, control is returned to your program immediately with the status word set to "30".
-1 locking is unconditional; if the file cannot be locked immediately because another use has locked it, your program suspends until the file can be locked.
-Operation Notes In order to ca enabled.
-This CKOPEN will no ll CKLOCK, the file must be opened with dynamic access can be done only with the CKOPENSHR procedure. ot open the file for shared access with dynamic locking.
-When users an modifying it. rewrite, or del important to a to unlock it.
-I lockcond set to the sharing a file, it is essential to lock the file before An error is returned if any user attempts to write, ete records without first locking the file.
-It is also avoid situations where one user locks the file and forgets of the file is already locked when you call CKLOCK with o zero, the call will fail with 30 returned to status , and your process will continue.
+In order to call CKLOCK, the file must have been opened with a call to CKOPENSHR, not CKOPEN.

+In order to call CKLOCK, the file must be opened with dynamic access enabled.
+This can be done only with the CKOPENSHR procedure.
+CKOPEN will not open the file for shared access with dynamic locking.

+When users are sharing a file, it is essential to lock the file before modifying it.
+An error is returned if any user attempts to write, rewrite, or delete records without first locking the file.
+It is also important to avoid situations where one user locks the file and forgets to unlock it.
+If the file is already locked when you call CKLOCK with lockcond set to zero, the call will fail with 30 returned to status, and your process will continue.
 If, however, lockcond is set to 1, your process suspends until the other user unlocks the file or logs off.